TJSpinner/cap_project_intel_utilities/README.md

 Part 4 of the ETL Pipeline
-In order for stakeholders to understand the key takeaways from any financial analysis done with this data, power BI dashboards can easily be created from data imoprted by sql, and in conjunction with python library like matplotlib and seaborn.
-Like the SQL queries, this Power BI dashboard will gladly be provided upon request.
+In order for stakeholders to understand the key takeaways from any financial analysis done with this data, power BI dashboards can easily be created from data imoprted by sql, and in conjunction with python libraries like matplotlib and seaborn.
+As with the SQL queries, this Power BI dashboard will gladly be provided upon request.